redis-developer/redis-hacker-news-demo/README.md

-# Tutorial: Hackernews clone that uses Redis as a primary database (RedisJSON + RedisSearch)
+# Tutorial: Hacker News clone that uses Redis as a primary database (RedisJSON + RediSearch)

 ## Technical Stack